Application Deadline: March 1

 - Applicants are strongly encouraged (but not required) to transfer in course equivalents to the AAH Core courses so they’ll be on track for a timely graduation.
 However, AAH Core courses do not have to be completed prior to applying or being formally admitted to the department.

-When prompted in the application, enter your first-choice major as one of the following:
+When prompted in the online application, enter your first-choice major as one of the following:

 - B.A.
 Design (570900)